 ch = children

 This Researcher makes no apologies for ranking their position as a son as, with only one exception, a Prime Minister has been someone's son.

 In total, eighteen of the Prime Ministers were the first-born son.
 Of these, ten had at least one elder sister.
 Only three were their parents' only child; however, Lord Liverpool's family circle did expand following his father's remarriage.
 Eleven Prime Ministers started out as the youngest or only sibling in the family, however three of these had younger half-siblings.
-There is little statistical advantage in having one position over another.
-Though being the eldest might give an individual a slight edge due to historic nature of PMs sitting in the hereditary House of Lords.
+There is little statistical advantage in having one position over another, though being the eldest son might give an individual a slight edge due to the historic propensity of PMs sitting in the hereditary House of Lords.

-Eton 18 - Walpole, Bute, George.
-Grenville, Chatham, North, Lord Grenville, Canning, Wellington, Grey, Melbourne, Derby, Gladstone, Salisbury, Rosebery, Balfour, Eden, Macmillan, Douglas-Home
+Eton - 19 - Walpole, Bute, George Grenville, Chatham, North, Lord Grenville, Canning, Wellington, Grey, Melbourne, Derby, Gladstone, Salisbury, Rosebery, Balfour, Eden, Macmillan, Douglas-Home, Cameron

 Charterhouse - Liverpool